 Find out about your competition (see previous article).
-While you want to make sure your idea is not beaten by someone else doesn’t already exist, it is possible to disrupt a market that already seems to be taken care of.
+While you want to make sure your idea doesn’t already exist, it is possible to disrupt a market that already seems to be taken care of.
 Facebook came after Myspace.
 With potential competitors, consider the following: how they communicate, what tone of voice they use, name, colors, style of photos, prices, social media, EVERYTHING.

 You can be blinded by your own passion and obsession without admitting that the idea is not that good.
 Know when to stop and shelve it or put it away.
 Set a point for when you’ll decide the world is not ready for it and move on.
 Having said that, we’ll now move to prototyping.

 You’ve done the research and now you’re ready to build something that users can actually interact with.
 Why should you make a prototype before you start selling your idea to investors?
 Because prototypes diminish the risk in creating a digital product.

 Prototypes give you the ability to iterate ideas to achieve your product/market fit.
 You can iterate as many times as you want, based on feedback from potential customers and investors, which helps to quickly improve your product.

 Users of your product tell you stories of what they expect, which features they’d welcome, how they feel when using your prototype, what they understand and what they don't get.
 If you’re seeking potential investors, a prototype will show them you’re serious.